-Industrial hemp is a Cannabis sativa plant that has been cultivated for 10,000 years as a fiber and grain crop.
-Industrial hemp may have applications for fiber, building materials, forages and pain relief as a topical oil.
-It is not marijuana as it contains THC less than 0.3 percent per dry weight.
+Hemp is a Cannabis sativa plant that has been cultivated for 10,000 years as a fiber and grain crop with modern applications for textiles, building materials, seed oil, and essential oil.
+It is not marijuana as it contains total THC that does not exceed 0.3 percent per dry weight.
 THC is the psychoactive chemical that at higher levels defines marijuana.